How Marketers Use Analytics to Solve Problems

 Marketing efficiency report based on attribution models

 Attribution modeling helps marketing specialists to understand how their advertising budget should be redistributed to maximize the revenue.
-Different models have different approaches to calculations, so it’s not easy to find the perfect fit for your business.
-You should understand why modeling results differ a lot and how to apply it in your everyday practice.
+Different models have different approaches to calculations, so it’s not easy to find the one that perfectly fits your business model.
+You should understand why modeling results differ a lot and how to apply it in your day-to-day activities.

 Marketing efficiency report based on attribution models

 This kind of report requires knowledge of attribution modeling and the ability to compare models.
-The main headache of budget distribution is mainly solved by attribution modeling, which might be based on custom models or ready-to-use models from Google Analytics.
-In any case, you have to build reports that will help you compare the results of attribution modeling with your main KPIs and revenue.
+The main headache of budget distribution is mainly solved by attribution modeling, which might be based on custom models or standard attribution models.
+In any case, you have to build reports that would help you to compare the results of attribution modeling with your main KPIs such as revenue.

 Cohort, LTV, and RFM analysis reports

-These reports will give you a deeper understanding of who your customers are and what revenue you can expect to get during their lifetime with your company.
+These reports will give you a deeper understanding of who your customers are and what revenue you should expect to get during their llifetime with your brand.
 Ever dreamt of finding out your customers’ buying habits?
 They’re all in these reports.
 Use it to build your personalized strategies for your cohorts, depending on their LTV and activities.

 RFM report owox bi example